Why are name-brand mattresses in retail stores so heavily discounted on a regular basis?

 One way mattress brands take advantage of this type of information disadvantage is adding extra features into your mattress -- features that make incredible marketing copy (think of brands that advertise “5 zone” or “7 zone” support), but zero difference to your comfort or sleep quality.
 Plus, stuffing a mattress with unnecessary features has the added benefit to mattress brands of justifying a higher price to consumers.

 To make matters worse, most sales people will push you toward the mattress where they make the highest commission, not the mattress that’s right for you.

-And to increase customer confusion, mattress companies such as Sealy engage in a well-known industry secret: Sealy and other popular mattress brands will give different product names to the exact same mattress when sold in different stores.
+And to increase customer confusion, well-known name-brand mattress companies engage in a well-known industry secret: Popular mattress brands will give different product names to the exact same mattress when sold in different stores.
 Why?
-To make it nearly impossible for consumers to compare features and prices between stores.
+To make it nearly impossible for consumers to compare features and prices between stores, even if it's the same mattress brand!
 Add it all up and no wonder you’re confused the minute you step into a mattress store!
 The mattress brands and stores are purposely colluding to keep you in the dark.

 But it doesn’t end there.
 In addition to customer confusion, what else justifies the crazy markup on retail mattresses?
 How does a HK$2,500 mattress end up costing HK$25,000?
 We help you break it down in the below infographic: